Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 36. Domineering and territorial sense.

-37. Colonizing sense including compassion and receptive awareness
+37. Colonizing sense including compassion and receptive awareness of

-38. Horticultural sense and the ability to cultivate crops, as
+38. Horticultural sense and the ability to cultivate crops, as is done

-birds that leave food to attract their prey.
+food to attract their prey.

 40. Sense of humility, appreciation, ethics.